amplience/dc-extension-media-gallery/docs/features.md

 You can edit an item details by clicking on the view icon in grid or list view.
 You can also use the `e` keyboard shortcut when focusing on an item, or use the context menu when right clicking on an item.

-Date modified is read only and you can edit author and caption.
+Date modified and name are read only and you can view or edit additional metadata if available, for instance author and caption.
 Once saved, a notification will appear.

 ## Grid View